Get started with Explore

 Use the profile document directly

-explore export profile --account <slug> --format yaml > profile.yaml
+explore export profile --account <slug> --output tmp/profile.yml

-explore validate profile.yaml
+explore validate tmp/profile.yml

-explore apply profile.yaml --account <slug>
+explore apply tmp/profile.yml --account <slug> --expected-fingerprint sha256:... --json

 Preview and inspect directly